Speedy Tuesday – Gold Speedmaster Overview Continued (1995 – now)

 1997 Japan Special ‘Golden Panda’ – 3690.30

-Don’t confuse this model with the new 2015 introduced First Omega in Space in Sedna gold, this model was introduced in 1997 especially for the Japan market.
+Don’t confuse this model with the new 2015 introduced First Omega in Space in Sedna gold, that can be seen directly below.
+This 1997 model was introduced especially for the Japan market.
 It is a ‘regular’ Speedmaster Professional model with ‘panda’ dial, in yellow gold.

 Japan is a Speedmaster country, many specific models have been made for that market only in the past.
-The most recent model was the 2004 Speedmaster Pro Racing, but before that there were quite a few others.
-Like the Mitsukoshi dial (panda in stainless steel) and this gold model.
+The most recent model was the 2004 Speedmaster Pro Racing, but before that, there were quite a few others.
+Like the Mitsukoshi dial (panda in stainless steel) and this Speedmaster Perpetual Calendar.

 1998 150th Anniversary of Omega 3193.50